Skip to main content

 • You want to keep costs low and put energy into a meaningful memorial later.

-• You'd rather choose the time and place to gather, rather than rush it.
+• You'd rather choose the time and place to gather than rush it.

 Things to confirm before you book

-• Ask for the itemized price — a single quoted figure should still break down into parts.
+1. Ask for the itemized price.
+A single quoted figure should still break down into parts — cremation, transport, permits, container.

-• Check what container is included and whether the return urn costs extra.
+2. Check the container and urn.
+Confirm what is included and whether the return urn costs extra.

-• Ask how and when the ashes are returned, and how many death certificates you'll get.
+3. Ask about the ashes and paperwork.
+How and when the ashes are returned, and how many death certificates you will receive.

-• Confirm there are no add-ons for mileage, weekend collection, or refrigeration.
+4. Rule out surprise add-ons.
+Confirm there are no extra charges for mileage, weekend collection, or refrigeration.

 Sources